innolitics/rdm/rdm/base/software_plan.md

 {%- endblock %}
 ## Development Life Cycle Model

-{{ system.project_name }} will be developed using an evolutionary software development life cycle model.
-The evolutionary strategy develops the software system using a sequence of builds.
+{{ system.project_name }} will be developed using an agile (i.e., evolutionary/incremental) software development life cycle model.
+The agile strategy develops the software system using a sequence of builds.
 Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build{% if system.auditor_notes %} [5.1.1]{% endif %}.

 ## Roles and Responsibilities

 The processes described in this document are designed for a team composed of a project lead and one to eight software developers.
 One of the software developers shall be assigned the role of the project lead.
 The project lead, working on behalf of the manufacturer, is responsible for the safety and utility of the software system built by the team.

-## Software Dependencies (SOUP)

-SOUP, Software of Unknown Provenance, is software that is already developed and generally available and

-- that has not been developed for the purpose of being incorporated into the medical device software (also known as "off-the-shelf software"), or
-- software previously developed for which adequate records of the development processes are not available.

-All SOUP used in {{ system.project_name }} must be recorded in a YAML file called `soup.yaml`, which we will refer to as our "software dependencies file."
-The software dependencies file must contain a sequence of mappings each containing the following key and values:

-- `title` - the name of the dependency{% if system.auditor_notes %} [8.1.2.a]{% endif %}
-- `manufacturer` - the organization that maintains the tool{% if system.auditor_notes %} [8.1.2.b]{% endif %}
-- `version` - e.g., `1.0.13`{% if system.auditor_notes %} [8.1.2.c]{% endif %}
-- `type` - `production` or `development`
-{%- if system.safety_class != "A" %}
-- `requirements` - sequence of functional and performance requirements{% if system.auditor_notes %} [5.3.3]{% endif %}
-- `hardware` - sequence of any hardware requirements{% if system.auditor_notes %} [5.3.4]{% endif %}
-- `software` - sequence of any software requirements{% if system.auditor_notes %} [5.3.4]{% endif %}
-- `anomaly_list` - URL to published anomaly sequence{% if system.auditor_notes %} [7.1.3]{% endif %}
-{%- endif %}
-- `purpose` - a brief explanation of how the SOUP is used in {{ system.project_name }}.

-The `manufacturer` field may be `null` if the software is an open source project with no managing organization.

-The `version` field may follow varying formats, such as `1.0.13`, `1.2r5`, or even `2021-05-05`.

-The `type` field indicates whether the SOUP must be present while the software is being used in `production`, or if it is only necessary during `development`.
-For example, a compiler or testing tool is a `development` dependency{% if system.auditor_notes %} [5.1.1.d]{% endif %}.
-{% if system.safety_class != "A" %}
-The `requirements` field should be a sequence of requirements that {{ system.project_name }} has for the SOUP.
-For example, the SOUP must provide a web server that is compliant with the HTTP1.1 standard.

-The `hardware` sequence should be any known specific hardware requirements needed for the SOUP's intended use in {{ system.project_name }}.
-There is no need to get carried away with this field; most of the time it will be `null`, since usually there are no specific hardware requirements.
-Examples include processor type and speed, memory type and size.

-The `software` sequence should include any secondary dependencies.
-Each secondary dependency should have the same format as the top-level sequence, and may have its own dependencies.

-The `anomaly_list` should be a URL pointing to the SOUP's published sequence of known anomalies.
-It may be `null` if no sequence is known.
-{% endif %}
-Whenever a change request requires new software dependencies to be added, removed, or changed, the software dependencies file should be updated within the same pull request.

-The software dependencies file may cause duplication with other software development files (e.g., `requirements.txt` or `package.json`).
-Also, it is recognized that keeping track of secondary dependencies can require significant effort---think carefully before adding new SOUP to {{ system.project_name }}.
 {% block documents %}
 ## Related Documents

-{# TODO: address 5.1.8 #}
+[TODO: address 5.1.8]

 - SRS
 - SDS
 - Revision History
 - Unaddressed Anomolies
 - Problem Reports
+- Test Records
+- README

 {% endblock %}
-{%- block development_standards %}{% endblock %}
-{%- block development_methods %}{% endblock %}
-{%- block development_tools %}{% endblock %}
+{%- block project_details %}{% endblock %}

 # Activities